aws/eks-anywhere/docs/content/en/docs/tasks/packages/adot/_index.md

 If you have not already done so, make sure your cluster meets the [package prerequisites.]({{< relref "../prereq" >}}) Be sure to refer to the [troubleshooting guide]({{< relref "../../troubleshoot/packages" >}}) in the event of a problem.

+   {{% alert title="Important" color="warning" %}}
+   * Starting at `eksctl anywhere` version `v0.12.0`, packages on workload clusters are remotely managed by the management cluster.
+   * While following this guide to install packages on a workload cluster, please make sure the `kubeconfig` is pointing to the management cluster that was used to create the workload cluster.
+The only exception is the `kubectl create namespace` command below, which should be ran with `kubeconfig` pointing to the workload cluster.
+   {{% /alert %}}

 ## Install

 <!-- this content needs to be indented so the numbers are automatically incremented -->